Cghlewis/data-mgmt-ed-research-book/_book/10-data-capture.md

 ### Non-public data sources

-Non-public data sources are files that cannot be directly accessed from a public website.
-These sources are often individual level and may contain protected or sensitive information (e.g., student school records).
-Acquiring these sources typically involves a data request process (see Figure \@ref(fig:fig11-5)) which may also include one or more of the agreements discussed in Section \@ref(collect-agreements) (e.g., participant consent, DUA).
+Non-public, or restricted-use, data sources are files that cannot be directly accessed from a public website (e.g., education records data, statewide longitudinal data systems).
+These data are typically individual level and may contain sensitive, usually identifiable, information or a combination of variables that could enable identification (e.g., student school records).
+Acquiring these sources usually involves a data request process (see Figure \@ref(fig:fig11-5)) which may also include one or more of the agreements discussed in Section \@ref(collect-agreements) (e.g., participant consent, DUA).

 <div class="figure" style="text-align: center">
 <img src="img/data_request_process.PNG" alt="Example non-public confidential data request process" width="100%" />